• Skip to main content

 The ThunderShirt applies constant, gentle pressure and helps calm anxiety and fear.

-Whether that’s due to separation anxiety, fireworks or visits to the vet, it’s definitely worth a try.
+Whether your dog is experiencing high stress due to separation anxiety, fireworks or visits to the vet, it’s definitely worth a try.

 If your senior dog is exhibiting behavioral changes in general, and aggression in particular, I recommend your first step be a visit to your vet.

-What you see as aggression may simply be the result of a medical issue, and once treated could be resolved.
+What you see as aggression may simply result from a medical issue and could be resolved once treated.

-If no medical reason can be found, a chat with a dog behaviorist may give you the answers you need to help figure out ways to keep him calm and others around him safe.
+If no medical reason can be found, a chat with a dog behaviorist may give you the answers you need to help manage your dog’s stress levels, keep him calm, and create a safe situation for everyone you encounter.

 Great info!
 I have a senior dog myself – an almost 17-year=old jack russell.
 She’s the sweetest, and thankfully isn’t aggressive.
 Though she has lost her hearing, so I have to gently touch her when I come up behind her or pick her up to let her know I’m there, otherwise she gets startled.
 Thanks for the great tips.
 Pinning!